sportsclimbs/sportclimbs-2/content/peak/buxton/staden-quarry/staden-box-freezone-wall.md

 A bold start leads to the excellent upper tower.

 **2. One Foot in the Cave E3 5c *★***
-A bold lower slab and pleasant upper arete.
+A bold lower slab and pleasant upper arête.

 **3. Down to the Armpits E2 5b *★***
 Climb the face to the wide crack.